New Smyrna Beach Shark Attacks (2025 Report)

 Their migration period rolls around in the spring and fall, so this is when they’re the most populous in NSB.

 These guys can survive in both fresh and saltwater.
 Both spinners and bull sharks aren’t normally aggressive, but with how close into shore they’re able to swim, their encounters with swimmers and surfers naturally increases.
+Plus, the murky waters of New Smyrna can make it hard for a shark to detect whether you're food or not.

 What Months are Sharks the Most Active in New Smyrna Beach?